-The Center for Neurodynamics welcomed its newest member, Prof. Aimee Dunlap of UMSL's Department of Biology.
+The Center for Neurodynamics welcomed a new member, Prof. Aimee Dunlap of UMSL's Department of Biology.
 Visit Prof. Dunlap's lab website to learn more about her research.

 Center members Gualtiero Piccinini and Sonya Bahar co-authored a paper on neural computation and the neural theory of cognition.
-The paper appears in the April 2013 issue of Cognitive Science.
-The collaboration was also featured in UMSL Daily.
+The paper appeared in the April 2013 issue of Cognitive Science.
+The collaboration was featured in UMSL Daily.

 UMSL's Certificate in Neuroscience was approved by Missouri's Coordinating Board of Higher Education in April 2012.
 Undergraduates can now take courses from a variety of interdisciplinary neuro-related areas in order to earn the Certificate.

 Professor Brit Brogaard recently discussed her work on savant syndrome on ABC's Nightline.
 To see the full episode, click here.

 The Center for Neurodynamics, the UMSL community, and many scientists throughout the world continue to mourn the loss of Frank Moss.
 January 4, 2015 marked the fourth anniversary of his death, and his friends and colleagues still find it difficult to wrap their minds around the idea that he is gone.